Who We Are

 Henry "Tony" Vicioso

 Maintenance Supervisor Tony Vicioso was born in Santo Domingo and raised both there and in New York City.
-He is the right-hand man of Physical Plant Manager John Dobbin, assisting him with all aspects of the building’s operation.
-Tony is also responsible for creating and maintaining the schedule for the five-person maintenance team and assisting caterers during bar/bat mitzvahs and other events.
+He assists with all aspects of the building’s operation, including creating and maintaining the schedule for the maintenance team and assisting caterers during bar/bat mitzvahs and other events.
 Tony lives on the Upper West Side with his wife and five children.

 - Lisette Martinez